Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Experiments

-\textbf{KS System} This experiment deals with a chaotic setting of the partially observed system.
-By observing periodically $k$ features, the hopes of estimating the high order spatial partial derivatives of $u(x,t)$ is in vain making such formulation of the problem even more challenging.
-Figure \ref{fig:ks_testsample} showcases random test samples from two different training runs, highlighting how NDDEs outperform other models struggling with the dynamics of the selected features.
-Furthermore, in a chaotic setting, the statistics of the dynamics prove more informative than the trajectory itself.
-Figure \ref{fig:ks_density} demonstrates that the DDE formulation is distinctive in its adherence to the density distribution of the KS System's test set.
-This outcome highlights that utilizing past states $x(t-\tau)$ as memory buffers, as opposed to opaque latent variables, can lead to superior results.
+This numerical experiment deals with a partially observed system in a chaotic regime, observed through the solution at $\nobs$ locations uniformly spread across the spatial domain.
+Figure~\ref{fig:ks_testsample} showcases random test samples from two different initial conditions, highlighting how NDDEs outperform other models struggling with the dynamics of the selected features.
+In a chaotic setting, the statistics of the dynamics are often more informative than the trajectory itself.
+We hence focus on the probability distribution of the prediction across a large time horizon for the different $\nobs$ components of the observables $\left\{\obs_i\right\}_{i=1}^\nobs$, \textit{cf.} Figure~\ref{fig:ks_density}.
+It is seen that NDDE again outperforms the other approaches, with predictions which are statistically closer to the ground truth.
+This is further supported by the evolution of the maximum Lyapunov exponent (MLE) of the resulting models.
+Table~\ref{tab:mle_ks} displays the MLE estimates for each model, showing that the Neural DDE with learnable delays closely aligns with the ground truth compared to other models.